 Understanding Policy Priorities for the 21st Century

 This research program studies the emerging technology-driven global health economy in which purely national health policies are often no longer fully effective, nor efficient.
+The program is supported by the Excellence Strategy of the German National Science Foundation (DFG).

 Healthcare technologies, such as new drugs and medical devices, are often developed, produced, disseminated and adopted under strongly increasing returns to scale.
 As globalization increases the scale, it tends to boost innovators’ incentives and can help make more of these technologies accessible to increasing numbers of patients worldwide.
 Yet many countries still pursue national health policies that aim to limit healthcare spending without proper consideration of the true value of gains in longevity and quality of life that new healthcare technologies can afford.
 Such policies may include arbitrary price controls or explicit access restrictions.